You fall behind if your small business does not use email marketing to generate high-converting leads and sales.

 Finding and curating content for email marketing becomes quite easy if you just focus on the emails from existing known brands.

 Even if you are starting out, going through various email marketing campaign examples will make you quite informative on this.

 Just go through the best brands and their emails.
 Now here are a few things you can notice-

 - How are they curating and organizing their content in one email?

 - What language do they use?
 Also, regarding what kind of brand are they?

 - How much content is written ideally?

-These questions will guide you in making your own content for email marketing in a better way.
+These questions will guide you in making your own content for email marketing better.

-You are indeed going to compete with those brands only, in one way or another.
-Or at least for the consumer’s eyeballs, and attention.
+You will compete with those brands only in one way or another.
+Or at least for the consumer’s eyeballs and attention.

-Pro Tip: Use apps like Pinterest, Evernote, or Pocket to save and organize all emails you liked.
+Pro Tip: Use apps like Pinterest, Evernote, or Pocket to save and organize all emails you like.
 Save all the good examples out there to take inspiration.